*Booking for Summer School 2023 is now closed*

 Be part of the social buzz.
-Extended breaks give you time to chat to tutors, browse the stands and enjoy the school grounds.
-There will be a welcome ‘coffee and pastries’ on the first day and a ‘farewell buffet’ after the Wednesday evening Summer School Showcase Concert – lots of opportunity to meet new people in a relaxed social setting.
+There is plenty of time to chat to tutors, browse the stands and enjoy the school grounds.
+There will be coffee and pastries to welcome you on the first day and farewell drinks and nibbles after the Showcase Concert.
+Please bring a packed lunch – the grounds of the school are ideal for a picnic.

 Hilary Campbell is a freelance choral specialist based in London.
 She is founder and director of professional chamber choir, Blossom Street, and Musical Director of Bristol Choral Society, Music Makers of London and Chiswick Choir.
 She has also recently been appointed assistant conductor of Ex-Cathedra.
 Hilary has released two award winning Naxos recordings and is a published and prize-winning composer.

 Robert Hodge teaches conducting at the Royal School of Music and is known for his considerable skill, clarity of technique and excellent rapport with musicians.

 He is the Musical Director of three symphony orchestras – City of Cambridge, Essex and Aylesbury – and works with many other orchestras, adult and youth, including the Malta Philharmonic Orchestra and the BBC National Orchestra of Wales.

 Richard Cox – Summer School accompanist

 Local pianist Richard Cox has been working in the Nottingham area and beyond for many years, accompanying numerous soloists and ensembles.
 He studied music at Nottingham University, specialising in piano performance with Brenda May, and began working with community organisations after graduating, initially through Music for Everyone (then known as the Nottingham Choral Trust).
 He now spends the majority of his time running music-related businesses, including Europadisc (selling recordings of classical music to collectors around the world), and local woodwind specialist, Windblowers.